matthewbasil/homeschooling/README.md

 I am making notes on anywhere I diverge significantly from Memoria Press's curriculum in the file `latin/divergences.md`.

+# Mistakes
+If you are not technical at all, just e-mail me.
+If you are moderately technical, file a GitHub issue.
+If you are very technical, fork the repo, fix it, and send me a pull request.
 [csmp]: http://stern.buffalostate.edu/CSMPProgram/
 [fred]: http://www.stanleyschmidt.com/FredGauss/index2.html
 [nebel]: http://pressforlearning.com/